esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

 Once the hypervolume object is created, it allows for the computation of the following figures:

-1. :class:`~pygmo.hypervolume.compute` - Returns the joint hypervolume of the set of points (S-Metric).
+1. :func:`~pygmo.hypervolume.compute` - Returns the joint hypervolume of the set of points (S-Metric).

 .. doctest::